mslawsky/horses-or-humans-image-classifier/README.md

 - **Class Activation Maps**: Implement Grad-CAM visualization to highlight which regions of images the model focuses on

-- **Model Deployment**: Convert to TensorFlow Lite for mobile applications or TensorFlow.js for web interfaces

 ---

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments 🙏